 Camps Geared More Toward Training Than Work

 Instead of paying women to work, the camp hosted them for a four-week period and provided education, vocational counseling, company and encouragement.
-The camp was “a fully equipped camp, in an ideal spot, where young women who have not the means to pay for a much needed rest may find health and happiness in an outdoor vacation,” explained camp director of personnel Norma Carrier to the New York Times.
-Camp residents were self-governed and took classes in vocational topics like typing and filing, liberal arts subjects like English and current events.
+The camp was “a fully equipped camp, in an ideal spot, where young women who have not the means to pay for a much-needed rest may find health and happiness in an outdoor vacation,” explained camp director of personnel Norma Carrier to the New York Times.
+Camp residents were self-governed and took classes in vocational topics like typing and filing, and liberal arts subjects like English and current events.
 They spent their downtime hiking, playing baseball, swimming and socializing.

 The camps were an immediate success.
-Most attendees reported gaining weight, learning new skills and their surveys attested to boosts in self esteem.
+Most attendees reported gaining weight, learning new skills and their surveys attested to boosts in self-esteem.
 “It’s not only that I am getting enough to eat for the first time in three years, but I am beginning to think of myself as a real person again,” one attendee wrote.

 Though the camps had real benefits for women, many members of the general public mocked the program.
 They called the program the “She-She-She” in a sendup of the CCC’s initials.
 “She-She-She…was not its name, but the men mimicked it and called it that, because women were not really people,” recalled labor activist Maida Smith Kemp.
 But despite the mockery, the program spread beyond Camp Tera, which was eventually renamed Camp Jane Addams.

-Camps Were Popular, But Criticized
+Camps Were Popular But Criticized

-The camps received a flood of letters and applications from women, but were plagued by criticism and controversy from the start.
+The camps received a flood of letters and applications from women but were plagued by criticism and controversy from the start.
 Critics who had heard that some of the women in camps were members of the labor movement claimed the program was a Communist front.
 Others pointed out that some of the women in the camps had rebelled against its strictures and done things like sneak out to meet men.

 Meanwhile, New Deal leaders gave only a trickle of funds to the camps and became less and less supportive as time wore on.
 Bureaucracy, a lack of transportation funds and confusion on the part of potential campers meant that enrollment was slow to pick up, and critics felt that the government was overspending on the program and should instead devote the dollars to men.